 The four categories, as outlined in the new Code of Practice are:

-If you would like to discuss SEND in relation to your son or daughter, please contact your child's class teacher or Mrs Clifford-Turner, the Special Educational Needs Co-ordinator.
+If you would like to discuss SEND in relation to your child, please contact your child's class teacher or Mrs Clifford-Turner, our Special Educational Needs Co-ordinator.